s-archer/quick-demos-arch/auto-workshop/bigip-build/README.md

  - tornado
  - paramiko
  - f5-sdk
- - azure

-To allow Ansible to SSH to hosts (especially for BIG-IPs in AWS, in order to change initial password and enable password authentication), you will need an SSH key pair... and you might need to disable host_key_checking in the Ansible config file:
+To allow Ansible to SSH to hosts (specifically for BIG-IPs in AWS, in order to change initial password and enable password authentication), you will need an SSH key pair... and you might need to disable host_key_checking in the Ansible config file:

  - create an SSH key pair in PEM format (or use your existing key pair e.g. ~/.ssh/id_rsa[.pub]) -- ```ssh-keygen -t rsa``` # Accept the default names and do not set a passphrase.
 If you're running Python 2.7, you might need to run ```ssh-keygen -t rsa -m PEM``` and append .pem to the filename.\